Karwa Chauth Puja

 But for that to happen, the queen had to do the Karva Chauth fast under stringent rituals, and then solely her husband would revive.
 She did the Karwa Chauth fast with complete dedication and faith.
 After witnessing the devotion, Yama, the Lord of death, resurrected her husband.

-From the Story of the Mahabharata:
+From the Story of the Mahabharata

 It is believed that Draupadi also did this Karwa Chauth fast.
 Draupadi loved Arjuna the most, and when he went to the Nilgiri mountains for self-punishment, all his brothers started having problems without him.